Trump to ask Supreme Court to block travel ban ruling

 The ruling, if left in place, means refugees can continue to be resettled in the United States, beyond a cap of 50,000 set by the executive order.
 That limit was reached this week.

 The Supreme Court's decision last month revived parts of Trump's March 6 executive order banning travelers from Iran, Libya, Somalia, Sudan, Syria and Yemen for 90 days, as well as refugees for 120 days.
 The court also agreed to hear oral arguments in the fall over whether the ban violates the U.S. Constitution.
-(Additional reporting by Ayesha Rascoe and Yeganeh Torbati)
+(Additional reporting by Ayesha Rascoe, Yeganeh Torbati and Dan Levine)